tanaymaurya/LLM-Book-Recommender/README.md

 ```
 python gradio-dashboard.py
 ```
-5. Open your browser:

-    Go to http://127.0.0.1:7860/ to access the Gradio UI.

-6. Input your preferences:
+5. Input your preferences:

     Enter a book description, select an emotional tone, and choose a category to get recommendations.

-7. Explore the results:
+6. Explore the results:

     Browse through the recommended books and their details.